Olamarx/metric-web-app/README.md

 # Metric Web App

 > This is a metric web app which is responsive.
 It renders data from two different APIs.
-It is a reach and redux app.
+It is a react and redux app.

 ## Built With